ljr1981/moonshot/README.md

 ## Getting the stuff you need for Moonshot (for Windows)
 Before you can start building web apps in Moonshot, there are a few things to get first.
 It is best to get them in order:

-1. Visual Studio 2013 Community Edition—all you’re really after is the MS C-compiler.
+1. Visual Studio 2013 Community Edition—all you’re really after is the Microsoft C-compiler (MSC).
 2. Eiffel Studio GPL—your language platform and IDE.
 3. GitHub Desktop App—so you can get all of the required Moonshot repos.